flashbots/suave-specs/specs/rigil/suave-chain.md

 ## Introduction

-This document outlines the specifications for the SUAVE Rigil testnet.
+This document outlines the specifications for the SUAVE Rigil chain.

 In the context of the SUAVE protocol, the main purpose of the SUAVE chain is to reach (and maintain) consensus about smart contract code for use cases such as order flow auctions, solvers, block builders, etc.